 As one of only seven Sheraton hotels in North America to earn the esteemed Grand designation, you can book into this hotel with confidence, knowing that this Sheraton is one of the best.
 Book via our luxury travel concierge and we can usually secure an even better deal.
 With our rates, you will still earn your usual points and benefit from your Bonvoy status.

 This hotel is located in an incredibly tall building, so offers some fantastic views from its floor to ceiling windows.
 Book a club room to get lounge access included.
-These rooms are on higher floors and have sand coloured carpets and creamy walls with dark wood decorations on the walls.
+These rooms are on higher floors and have sand-colored carpets and creamy walls with dark wood decorations on the walls.

-In the evening, from 5 to 8 pm there are complimentary sodas, coffees, teas, waters and appetizers.
-Appetizers (largely fried or pastry based) include vegetarian spring rolls, mini crab cakes and chicken tenders with desserts.
-Alcoholic drinks can be added to your room for $6 per glass of wine or a beer.
+In the evening, from 5 to 8 pm, there are complimentary sodas, coffees, teas, waters, and appetizers.
+Appetizers (largely fried or pastry-based) include vegetarian spring rolls, mini crab cakes, and chicken tenders with desserts.
+Alcoholic drinks can be added to your room for $6 USD per glass of wine or a beer.

-Tip: Parking at the hotel is over $50 per night so park behind the hotel at the convention centre for about half the price.
-If you are there on a Sunday, parking is free at the convention centre.
+Tip: Parking at the hotel is over $50 USD per night so park behind the hotel at the convention center for about half the price.
+If you are there on a Sunday, parking is free at the convention center.